tlc033/n8n-installer/README.md

 ### What's Included

-✅ [**Self-hosted n8n**](https://n8n.io/) - A low-code platform with over 400 integrations and advanced AI components to automate workflows.
-✅ **Caddy, Postgres, and Redis** - Core services for web proxy, database, and caching, which are always included.
+✅ **[Caddy](https://caddyserver.com/), [Postgres](https://www.postgresql.org/), and [Redis](https://redis.io/)** - Core services for web proxy, database, and caching, which are always included.

 The installer also makes the following powerful open-source tools **available for you to select and deploy** via an interactive wizard during setup:

-✅ [**Supabase**](https://supabase.com/) - An open-source alternative to Firebase, providing database storage, user authentication, and more.
-It's a popular choice for AI applications.

-✅ [**Open WebUI**](https://openwebui.com/) - A user-friendly, ChatGPT-like interface to interact privately with your AI models and n8n agents.

-✅ [**Flowise**](https://flowiseai.com/) - A no-code/low-code AI agent builder that complements n8n perfectly, allowing you to create sophisticated AI applications with ease.

 ✅ [**ComfyUI**](https://github.com/comfyanonymous/ComfyUI) - A powerful, node-based UI for Stable Diffusion workflows.
 Build and run image-generation pipelines visually, with support for custom nodes and extensions.

-✅ [**RAGApp**](https://github.com/ragapp/ragapp) - Open-source application to build Retrieval-Augmented Generation (RAG) assistants over your data.
-Provides a web UI for chat and an HTTP API for integration with your workflows.
+✅ [**Crawl4ai**](https://github.com/Alfresco/crawl4ai) - A flexible web crawler designed for AI, enabling you to extract data from websites for your projects.

 ✅ [**Dify**](https://dify.ai/) - An open-source AI application development platform that provides comprehensive LLMOps capabilities, including workflow management, prompt engineering, RAG pipelines, and AI agent orchestration.
 Perfect for building production-ready AI applications.

-✅ [**Qdrant**](https://qdrant.tech/) - A high-performance open-source vector store, specialized for AI.
-While Supabase also offers vector capabilities, Qdrant is included for its speed, making it ideal for demanding AI tasks.

-✅ [**SearXNG**](https://searxng.org/) - A free, open-source internet metasearch engine.
-It aggregates results from numerous search services without tracking or profiling you, ensuring your privacy.

-✅ [**Caddy**](https://caddyserver.com/) - A powerful web server that automatically handles HTTPS/TLS for your custom domains, keeping your connections secure.
+✅ [**Flowise**](https://flowiseai.com/) - A no-code/low-code AI agent builder that complements n8n perfectly, allowing you to create sophisticated AI applications with ease.

 ✅ [**Gotenberg**](https://gotenberg.dev/) - A stateless API for converting HTML, Markdown, Word, Excel, and other documents to PDF, PNG, or JPEG.
 Available only within the Docker network for internal use by n8n workflows and other services.

+✅ [**Grafana**](https://grafana.com/) - An open-source platform for visualizing monitoring data, helping you understand system performance at a glance.

 ✅ [**Langfuse**](https://langfuse.com/) - An open-source platform to help you observe and understand how your AI agents are performing, making it easier to debug and improve them.

-✅ [**Crawl4ai**](https://github.com/Alfresco/crawl4ai) - A flexible web crawler designed for AI, enabling you to extract data from websites for your projects.

 ✅ [**Letta**](https://docs.letta.com/) - An open-source agent server and SDK that can be connected to various LLM API backends (OpenAI, Anthropic, Ollama, etc.), enabling you to build and manage AI agents.

-✅ [**Weaviate**](https://weaviate.io/) - An open-source AI-native vector database with a focus on scalability and ease of use.
-It can be used for RAG, hybrid search, and more.
+✅ [**n8n**](https://n8n.io/) - A low-code platform with over 400 integrations and advanced AI components to automate workflows.

 ✅ [**Neo4j**](https://neo4j.com/) - A graph database management system that allows you to model, store, and query data as a network of nodes and relationships.

 ✅ [**Ollama**](https://ollama.com/) - Run Llama 3, Mistral, Gemma, and other large language models locally.

-✅ [**Prometheus**](https://prometheus.io/) - An open-source monitoring and alerting toolkit to keep an eye on system health.

-✅ [**Grafana**](https://grafana.com/) - An open-source platform for visualizing monitoring data, helping you understand system performance at a glance.
+✅ [**Open WebUI**](https://openwebui.com/) - A user-friendly, ChatGPT-like interface to interact privately with your AI models and n8n agents.

+✅ [**PaddleOCR**](https://www.paddleocr.ai/latest/en/index.html) - A CPU-ready OCR API powered by PaddleX Basic Serving.

 ✅ [**Portainer**](https://www.portainer.io/) - A lightweight, secure web UI to manage your Docker environment (containers, images, volumes, networks) with ease.